Teacher Licensure Program

-For further information regarding policies and procedures of the teacher education program, please consult the Teacher Education Student Handbook.
+For further information regarding policies and procedures of the teacher education program, please consult the Teacher Licensure Policies and Procedures Handbook.

 To qualify for a teaching license, candidates must successfully pass educator assessments in professional knowledge and content area(s) provided by the Evaluation Systems Group of Pearson.
 Hiram College pass rates demonstrate our teacher candidates consistently rank among the top in the state.
-Hiram's education department has constructed its curriculum to ensure that aspiring teachers excel on the exam.
+Hiram's education department has constructed its curriculum to ensure that aspiring teachers excel on these assessments.
 The department's curriculum has been aligned with the performance expectations established by the State of Ohio and national teaching organizations.
 The criteria include demonstrating knowledge of pedagogical theory, developing effective learning outcomes, reflecting on teaching effectiveness, and many more.

 Hiram College is accredited by the North Central Association of Colleges and Schools.
 The Education Department at Hiram College is accredited by the National Council for Accreditation of Teacher Education (NCATE).